yannismrad/DayNightKiller/README.md

 ##Notes
 This is a prototype game, developped for a course in video games development.
-There is only one playable level, and many features are to be improved.
+There is only one playable level, and many features need to be improved.